hapax/hapax.github.io/assets/problem-time.md

 but they are terrible scientists.
 Solipsism does not appeal because it is explanatory, but because it is all that survives the scorched-earth epistemic program of Cartesian doubt.

+Temporally speaking, we do not live in a universe of amoebae.
+We live in a spacetime continuum where different temporal slices obey the same laws of physics, namely the laws of general relativity (at large scales).
+Like humans, they *look the same from the outside*.

+#### The pith

+Although